tanguybernard/vault-demo/DEMO.md

     curl --header "X-Vault-Token: <TOKEN>" http://127.0.0.1:8200/v1/auth/approle/role/demo-app-role/role-id

+>> For instance, mAke a cron to renew the token

 ## 19. Create wrapped token

     curl --header "X-Vault-Token: s.m3SSKYBl6NBgX55eOuIrK9Ep" -H "x-vault-wrap-ttl: 600" --request POST http://127.0.0.1:8200/v1/auth/approle/role/demo-app-role/secret-id

-ttl: 60 secondes, be carreful, on the demo to unwarp quickly
+ttl: 600 secondes, be carreful, on the demo to unwarp quickly

 Wrapped token , not directly secret_id to avoid an attacker to use secret to create token for himself